supcon-international/node-red-dev-copilot/README.md

 ### Sidebar Chat

 1. After configuring the node, click the "Dev Copilot" sidebar tab on the right side of Node-RED
-2. Select the Dev Copilot node to use from the dropdown menu
+2. Select the Dev Copilot node to use from the dropdown menu (your last selection will be automatically remembered)
 3. Enter your question in the input box and press Enter to send
 4. The AI will provide targeted development advice and code examples

+**Enhanced Features:**

+- 💾 **Persistent History**: Your chat conversations are automatically saved and will be restored when you return
+- 🔄 **Auto-Recovery**: Page refreshes won't lose your conversation - everything picks up where you left off
+- 🎯 **Smart Selection**: Your preferred node choice is remembered across sessions
+- 🗑️ **Easy Cleanup**: Use the red "Clear" button to delete chat history for the current node when needed

 ### Flow Integration